Paranatural

 Paranatural is a supernatural action/comedy webcomic created by Zack Morrison.
-The comic has been written and illustrated by Morrison since its debut in 2010, with seven completed chapters and an eighth chapter currently ongoing.
+The comic has been written and illustrated by Morrison since its debut in 2010, with eight completed chapters and a ninth chapter currently ongoing.
 Set in the fictional town of Mayview, the comic follows the Activity Club, a group of middle school students who have the ability to interact with the supernatural world.

 The comic began on ComicFury and Smackjeeves before later moving to its own site.

 Synopsis

 The comic follows the adventures of Max and the Activity Club throughout their adventures.
 They fight ghosts and bullies, play hitball, and solve the mysteries of the town.

 The story is told through an omniscient third person, sometimes including guest art or mini-comics.
-The comic is drawn page by page in a standard panel format, including shifted panels and extraneous movements depending on the activity going on.
+The comic was drawn page by page in a standard panel format, including shifted panels and extraneous movements depending on the activity going on, but was changed to traditional novel-esque story telling with illustrations due to the author's poor health.
 Morrison also includes alt text on each page (starting with the 24th page of the 1st chapter), with a short comment on the page.

 Morrison interacts with their readers through the text underneath the pages as well as both their Twitter and Tumblr accounts.